 2021 2022 Change

 RUB mln RUB mln %

-48,334 53,929 12%
+Cost of sales 48,334 53,929 12%

-249 282 13%
+Selling and marketing costs 249 282 13%

-4,046 4,626 14%
+Administrative expenses 4,046 4,626 14%

-arketing costs and 52,630 58,838 12%
+Total cost of sales, selling and marketing costs and administrative expenses 52,630 58,838 12%

-A 12% year-on-year rise in the Group's total cost of sales, selling and marketing costs and administrative expenses to RUB 58,838 million in 2022 was principally due to the
+A 12% year-on-year rise in the Group's total cost of sales, selling and marketing costs and administrative expenses to RUB 58,838 million in 2022 was principally due to the following factors:

-"Pass through" cost items (a combination of "infrastructure and locomotive tariffs: loaded trips" and "services provided by other transportation organisations") decreased 12% year on year to RUB 12,864 million primarily due to a decrease in the proportion of clients that pay infrastructure and locomotive tariffs: loaded trips through the Group.
-The Group's total cost of sales, selling and marketing costs and administrative expenses adjusted for "pass-through" cost items rose 21% year on year to RUB 45,973 million in o An 9% year-on-year increase in Total Operating Cash Costs to RUB 32,373 million in 2022, which largely reflected the rise in Empty Run Costs and employee benefit expense with repairs and maintenance costs relatively unchanged (-1% year on year). o Total Operating Non-Cash Costs rose 65% year on year to RUB 13,600 million principally due to the impairment of about 3.8 thousand units of rolling stock (mostly gondola cars) blocked in Ukraine along with a 130% year-on-year increase in depreciation of right-of-use assets as the Group substantially increased the number of gondola cars leased-in under long-term operating leases.
+- "Pass through" cost items (a combination of "infrastructure and locomotive tariffs: loaded trips" and "services provided by other transportation organisations") decreased 12% year on year to RUB 12,864 million primarily due to a decrease in the proportion of clients that pay infrastructure and locomotive tariffs: loaded trips through the Group. - The Group's total cost of sales, selling and marketing costs and administrative expenses adjusted for "pass-through" cost items rose 21% year on year to RUB 45,973 million in 2022, due to: - o An 9% year-on-year increase in Total Operating Cash Costs to RUB 32,373 million in 2022, which largely reflected the rise in Empty Run Costs and employee benefit expense with repairs and maintenance costs relatively unchanged (-1% year on year). - Total Operating Non-Cash Costs rose 65% year on year to RUB 13,600 million principally due to the impairment of about 3.8 thousand units of rolling stock (mostly gondola cars) blocked in Ukraine along with a 130% year-on-year increase in depreciation of right-of-use assets as the Group substantially increased the number of gondola cars leased-in under long-term operating leases.